Uggool Sands: The struggle for accessibility and safety

 ( 2 ) In November 2013 the 5 judge Irish Supreme Court ruled unanimously in the Lissadell case that trespass could not establish a public right of way in Irish law, unless the landowner dedicated the way to the public.

 Public use at Lissadell was multiples of that at Uggool which was traditionally confined to a few adventurous ramblers on fine sunny summer weekends.
 With the rising affluence of the 1980's the valley was indeed ''discovered'' and visitors frequently soon returned with 9 or 10 of their friends to enjoy its wonders.
-It quickly became obvious that left unchecked this would destroy the very essence of this unique national treasure, undoubtedly result in serious injury to unwary visitors attempting this dangerous journey and make effective farm management impossible.
+It quickly became obvious that left unchecked this would destroy the very essence of this unique national treasure, undoubtedly result in serious injury to unwary visitors attempting this dangerous journey and make effective farm management absolutely impossible.
 Perfectly legitimate moves to control access resulted in the launching of a 25 year campaign of vilification by people who should have known better and could have shown a modicum of respect.

 The Lost Valley is a national treasure of social and economic history, preserved by its remoteness and inaccessibility and sustained through the livelihoods of over 8 generations of the Bourke family.
 To expose it unprotected to the wear and tear of the modern world would destroy it in a very short time and once destroyed, such places can never be replaced.